Hand embroidery does not have to be complicated in order to be effective.

 Notice there’s no real regularity in those flowers.
 The stitches aren’t meant to be smooth and packed close together, like they would be if you were using satin stitch.

 They fan out.
 There are splits between clumps of the straight stitches.
 And that’s good – it makes them look more realistic.

 If you don’t have any variegated floss, or you don’t like the lack of color control that comes with variegated threads, work with three or so shades of a color (lights and darks of the same color, and a mid-tone, too).

 Alternate the use of light and dark in some of your flowers, and mid-tones and dark in others, and mid-tones and lights in others (and maybe all three in still others!).

 Sometimes, alternate your thread colors in stitches right next to each other, or work several stitches in one shade and then throw in a couple stitches in another shade.
 Be a bit random around the flower, and you’ll get a more realistic result.

-Clump together some French knots in the middle of your straight stitch flower, and you’re good to go!
+Clump together some French knots in the middle of your straight stitch flower.

 Simple, effective, basic hand embroidery – who says needlework has to be complicated?